 We have a 9 a.m. meeting?
 Yikes!
 Hold on -- let me just click around the internet like a maniac to find something for the morning tweet.

 Sound familiar?
 Scrambling for social content is not a new phenomenon.
 We have meetings.
 We run late.
 Things come up.
-And it's really hard to get any meaningful amount of work done when you have the next social media update looming over your head every 30, 60, 90 minutes.
+And it's really hard to get any meaningful amount of work done when you have the next social media update looming over your head every 30, 60, or 90 minutes.
 It all moves so fast that you might periodically feel a case of the vapors coming on, which is why pre-scheduled social media content should be your new best friend.

 A few years ago, we created a social media content calendar template to help, which we recently updated to be better, faster, stronger, and just generally prettier.
 You can fill it in at the same day and time every single week to prep for the following week's social media content.
-That means when you burst through the office doors at 9 a.m., it's not in panic mode looking for something to push out to your Facebook fans -- you already took care of that last week.
+That means when you burst through the office doors at 9 a.m., you won't be in panic mode looking for something to push out to your Facebook fans -- you already took care of that last week.

-This blog post will walk you through exactly how to use the template to stay on top of your social media content planning for Facebook, Twitter, LinkedIn, and Google+.
+This blog post will walk you through exactly how to use the template to stay on top of your social media content planning for Facebook, Twitter, LinkedIn, Instagram, Pinterest, and Google+.

 (Note: HubSpot customers can also schedule content through Social Inbox, or use this spreadsheet to organize their content and subsequently upload it to Social Inbox.
 Detailed instructions for doing this exist in the cover sheet of the template.)

 How to Use the Social Media Calendar to Plan Your Content Schedule

 When you open up the social media content calendar template, you'll notice the bottom of the Excel spreadsheet has several different tabs, most of which are dedicated to a specific social network.